How To Increase Your Kayak Speed – Reach Your Destination Quickly For 2024

 Look for a kayak with a hull shape that is more streamlined and has less drag in the water.
 A kayak with a “V-shaped” hull will slice through the water more efficiently and will be faster than a kayak with a “U-shaped” hull.
 A kayak with a “pointy” bow or stern will also cut through the water more easily and will be faster than a kayak with a “rounded” bow or stern.

-lightweight kayak:
+Lightweight kayak:

 Use a high-performance paddle: